 Our amended and restated memorandum and articles of association provide that shares owned or controlled by an unsuitable person or an affiliate of an unsuitable person are redeemable by us, out of funds legally available for that redemption, by appropriate action of the board of directors to the extent required by the gaming authorities making the determination of unsuitability or to the extent deemed necessary or advisable.
 From and after the redemption date, the securities will not be considered outstanding and all rights of the unsuitable person or affiliate will cease, other than the right to receive the redemption price.
 The redemption price will be the price, if any, required to be paid by the gaming authority making the finding of unsuitability or, if the gaming authority does not require a price to be paid, the sum deemed to be the fair value of the securities by the board of directors.
-If determined by us, the price for the shares will not exceed the closing price per share of the shares on the principal national securities exchange on which the shares are then listed on the trading date on the day before the redemption notice is given.
-If the shares are not then listed, the redemption price will not exceed the closing sales price of the shares as quoted on an automated quotation system, or if the closing price is not then reported, the mean between the bid and asked prices, as quoted by any other generally recognized reporting system.
+If determined by us, the price for the shares will not exceed the closing price per share of the shares are not then listed, the redemption price will not exceed the closing sales price of the shares are unot then listed, the redemption price will not exceed the closing sales gue of the closing price is not then reported, the mean between the bid and asked prices, as quoted by any other generally recognized reporting system.
 Our right of redemption is not exclusive of any other rights that we may have or later acquire under any agreement, its bylaws or otherwise.
 The redemption price may be paid in cash, by promissory note, or both, as required by the applicable gaming authority and, if not, as we elect.